“Can you get a fork, Dad?”

 To politely ask her father to “get her a fork” for the $8 pastry they will share at 3p on a weekday, is indicative of access to certain prized indulgences: a) an $8 pastry (plus tax); b) a weekday afternoon tea break; and c) an unhurried, safe, and loving conversation exploring one another’s well-being and latest accomplishments (superfluous topics for others with mouths to feed, with substantial food).

 While this gorgeous demonstration of a healthy conversation unfolds next to me, dozens of police cars with their sirens blaring, drive by on the road perpendicular to us.
 I learn there is an active shooter at the university just one mile away from where I am.
 Yet, I stay.
 As does the sweet father-daughter duo next to me.
 I have convinced myself that I am safe in my bourgeois bubble of baked goods.
-It turns out, I too am not unfamiliar with the habit of distancing myself from the harsher realities of life.
-While I don’t hear sirens blaring everyday, violences and destruction are happening daily.
-And I know it.
-And, I carry on.
+I carry on.
 I carry on writing on my Apple Macbook, while slowly nibbling on my gluten-free financier.

-Safety is a privilege - emotional and physical.
-And we all have it to varying degrees.
-I, for example, envy emotional safety.
-I want to nestle into the warmth of overt kindnesses and formalities with my guardian, and know that I will always be held.
+I want to nestle into the warmth and safety of overt kindnesses and formalities with my guardian, and know that I will always be held.
 I want to take for granted the time of day we converse and the proper meal the cost of a pastry supplants.
-I want to ask for a fork knowing it will be retrieved.
-And still remain cognizant and grateful for my other nets of safety.
-Cognizant that some of us can't always retreat to a bubble from wherein we can tune out the pain, sorrow and unjust.
+I want to ask for a fork knowing it will always be retrieved.

 Comments